How to Identify a Genuine Chrysoprase

-Chrysoprase is a captivating gemstone, celebrated for its vibrant apple-green hue and rich history.
+Chrysoprase is a gemstone, celebrated for its vibrant apple-green hue and rich history.

 Whether you're a jewellery enthusiast or a collector, distinguishing genuine chrysoprase from imitations is essential.